Carbon capture and storage: History and current status

-Global proposed (grey bars) vs. implemented (blue bars) annual captured.
-Both are in million tons of CO_{2} per annum (Mtpa).
-More than 75% of proposed CCS installations for natural-gas processing have been implemented.
+Global capture capacity has trended higher since 2017.

 The number of patents covering CCS technologies surged in the 2000s, but stalled or declined in the 2010s.

 Plans to add CCS to Poland's Bełchatów Power Station were cancelled in 2013.
 Over 98% of plans to use CCS in power plants have failed.

 In the natural gas industry, technology to remove CO_{2} from raw natural gas was patented in 1930.
 This processing is essential to make natural gas ready for commercial sale and distribution.
 Usually after CO_{2} is removed, it is vented to the atmosphere.
 In 1972, American oil companies discovered that CO_{2} could profitably be used for EOR.
 Subsequently, natural gas companies in Texas began capturing the CO_{2} produced by their processing plants and selling it to local oil producers for EOR.

 The use of CCS as a means of reducing human-caused CO_{2} emissions is more recent.
 In 1977, the Italian physicist Cesare Marchetti proposed that CCS could be used to reduce emissions from coal power plants and fuel refineries.
 Small-scale implementations were first demonstrated in the early 1980s and an economic evaluation was published in 1991.
 The first large-scale CO_{2} capture and injection project with dedicated CO_{2} storage and monitoring was commissioned at the Sleipner gas field in Norway in 1996.